PARENTAL CHILD DISPUTES IN JAPAN

-Japan is internationally considered the “black hole” of parental child abduction: in Japan, every year, an estimated 150,000 parents (both Japanese and foreigners) are cut off from their children’s life due to a unilateral decision of their partner (Data: Kizuna Child-Parent Reunion).
+In Japan, every year, an estimated 150,000 parents (both Japanese and foreigners) are cut off from their children’s life due to a unilateral decision of their partner (Data: Kizuna Child-Parent Reunion).
 In a typical case, of the two parents (often the mother) takes the child away from one day to another, interrupts all contacts, and never returns.

-After years of international pressures, in 2014 Japan ratified The Hague Convention on International Child Abduction.
-In 2018, the EU ambassadors in Japan issued a formal letter to the Japanese government, to ask that at least court sentences are enforced.
-Nevertheless, parental child abduction in Japan is still widely tolerated.
+After increasing international pressures, in 2014 Japan ratified The Hague Convention on International Child Abduction and, in 2018, the EU ambassadors in Japan issued a formal complaint letter to the Japanese government.
+Nevertheless, this practice is still very common in Japan.

-This project is about the fathers who are facing the tragedy of having had their children abducted by their wife/partner.
-In their daily lives, the left-behind fathers have to deal with loneliness, grief, sense of abandon, rage and legal battles (and costs) to at least obtain a regular visit schedule with their children.
+In their daily lives, the left-behind fathers have to deal with loneliness, grief, sense of abandon and sometimes onerous legal battles to at least obtain a regular visit schedule with their children.